ASHA – DELHI INDIA

 One of the projects we are linked with overseas is Asha in Delhi, India.
 We have a number of people within YCC who have been to visit Asha.

 Asha is a Charity working in the slums of Delhi, India’s capital city.
-It is a hindi word meaning ‘hope’, and it is this hope that Asha is seeking to bring to the poorest and most marginalised people in India’s society.
-Established in 1988, it now works in about 45 slums across the city, providing medical care, through doctors and Community Health Volunteers (who are women from the slum community who have been trained in basic medical care).
+Asha is a Hindi word meaning ‘hope’, and it is this hope that Asha is seeking to bring to the poorest and most marginalised people in India’s society.
+Established in 1988, it now works in about 90 slums across the city, providing medical care, through doctors and Community Health Volunteers (who are women from the slum community who have been trained in basic medical care).
 Asha also encourages the slum communities to stand up for their rights, to lobby councillors to provide improvements such as toilet blocks, water standpipes, and covered drains, etc. They ensure that as many children as possible attend school and provide extra teaching in English and IT, the two skills most important to students as they make well-paid employment a real prospect.
-Many slum dwellers are hindu and muslem, but Asha is demonstrating the love of Jesus in practical ways to all regardless of their religion.
-Many have responded and come to know Jesus personally.
-Worship meetings are held regularly in many of the slums!
+Over 2000 young people have now secured places in University Higher Education courses.
+In 2008 slum dwellers received access to bank accounts and loans, allowing many to expand their businesses and improve their income.

 More information is available at their website: http://www.asha-india.org/

 We are partnered with a church in Brazil based in Pouso Alegre led by Amaury and his family, Amaury has been a part of YCC for many years and has planted the church with the same heart as us.

 The Braga’s story